Philippine troops kill Egyptian, 2 Filipino militants | Law-Order

 Philippine troops killed a suspected Egyptian would-be suicide bomber and two local Abu Sayyaf militants in what military officials said Saturday was a setback that would make it harder for gunmen linked to the Islamic State group to stage suicide attacks.

-Army troops gunned down the three militants in a 10-minute firefight Friday night near a hinterland village off mountainous Patikul town in southern Sulu province.
-They also recovered three assault rifles and bandoliers of ammunition, army brigade commander Col. Benjamin Batara Jr said.
+Army troops gunned down the three militants in a 10-minute firefight Friday night near a hinterland village off the mountainous Patikul town in southern Sulu province.
+They also recovered three assault rifles and bandoliers of ammunition, army brigade commander Col. Benjamin Batara Jr. said.

-Military officials did not indicate how the three were tracked down but military chief Gen Cirillo Sobejana suggested that troops were helped by intelligence provided by villagers.
-"The support of the public in our peace and security operations is much, much needed," Sobejana told The Associated Press.
+Military officials did not indicate how the three were tracked down but military chief Gen. Cirilito Sobejana suggested that troops were helped by intelligence provided by villagers.
+“The support of the public in our peace and security operations is much, much needed,” Sobejana told The Associated Press.

-The Egyptian, who was identified by the military only as Yusop, was the son of an Egyptian militant, Siti Aisyah, who died when she detonated a bomb and was shot by troops two years ago at the gate of an army detachment in Sulu's Indanan town.
+The Egyptian, who was identified by the military only as Yusop, was the son of an Egyptian militant Reda Mohammad Mahmud who used the nom de guerre Siti Aisyah and was killed when she detonated a bomb and was shot by troops two years ago at the gate of an army detachment in Sulu's Indanan town.
 His Egyptian stepfather was killed in a gunbattle with troops at a military checkpoint in Indanan, also in 2019, the military said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)